Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Introduction

 \subsection{Acknowledgments}

 The first author was supported by the ERC Synergy Grant HyperK (ID 854361).
 The second author was partially supported by NSF (DMS-2101640).
-The third author was partially supported by the AMS-Simons Travel Grant and would like to thank the Hausdorff Research Institute for Mathematics for its hospitality and support during the Junior Trimester Program titled \emph{Algebraic geometry: derived categories, Hodge theory, and Chow groups} (Fall of 2023).\\ We thank Benjamin Bakker, Robert Friedman, Philip Engel, and Lenny Taelman for many useful comments.
+The third author was partially supported by the AMS-Simons Travel Grant and would like to thank the Hausdorff Research Institute for Mathematics for its hospitality and support during the Junior Trimester Program titled \emph{Algebraic geometry: derived categories, Hodge theory, and Chow groups} (Fall of 2023).\\ We thank Benjamin Bakker, Philip Engel, Robert Friedman, and Lenny Taelman for many useful comments.
+We thank J\'anos Koll\'ar and Chenyang Xu for pointing out an error in our original argument.